Breakthrough-Energy/PreREISE/ATTRIBUTION.md

 These datasets are used to generate flexibility profiles that are realized through the projected widespread electrification in the contiguous U.S.

 ##### Note
 These datasets are generously provided by NREL, which is operated for the U.S. Department of Energy by the Alliance for Sustainable Energy, LLC.
-Before using these datasets, please read [this disclaimer][nrel_disclaimer] first.
+Before using these datasets, please read [this disclaimer](https://www.nrel.gov/disclaimer.html) first.